IBM/roks-openshift-ai-da/README.md

 4. A vpc named `rhoai-vpc` containing the above subnet and public gateway in the resource group
 5. A COS instance if you don't provide the name of an existing one (default value is `rhoai-cos-instance`)
 6. A single zone cluster in the created subnet and vpc with the user specified number of workers in the resource group.
 The cluster does not have logging, monitoring, secrets manager, or encryption attached at all.
 It will be publicly accessible.

-This rest of the Terraform script will deploy the Operators necessary for the Red Hat OpenShift AI functionality to the new cluster.
-The following Operators and their corresponding components are deployed.

-1. Red Hat Pipelines Operator - Incorporate Tekton pipelines into your AI work
-2. Red Hat Node Discovery Feature Operator
-    - Node Discovery Feature instance - this instance actually does the work of labeling nodes
-3. Nvidia GPU Operator
-    - Cluster Policy instance - this instance installs the GPU stack of daemonsets and pods
-4. Red Hat OpenShift AI Operator
-    - OpenShift AI instance - this instance installs the components

 ## Required IAM access policies
 You need the following permissions to run this module.